If you are here reading this blog, chances are you have come across either of the following common prompts:

 What is DMARC and why do you need email authentication for your domain?

 In order to learn about how to fix the “No DMARC record found” issue, let’s learn what DMARC is all about.
-DMARC is the most widely used email authentication standard in the current time, which is designed to empower domain owners with the ability to specify to receiving servers how they should handle messages that fail SPF or DKIM or both.
+DMARC is the most widely used email authentication standard at the current time, which is designed to empower domain owners with the ability to specify to receiving servers how they should handle messages that fail authentication checks.
 This in turn helps in protecting their domain from unauthorized access and email spoofing attacks.
-DMARC uses two popular standard authentication protocols, namely SPF and DKIM, to validate inbound and outbound messages from your domain.
-Let’s discuss them individually:
+DMARC uses popular standard authentication protocols to validate inbound and outbound messages from your domain.

 Protect Your Business from Impersonation Attacks and Spoofing with DMARC